 In DyKnow fluent approximations from level 1 mainly interact with level 2 by providing coherent object states for computing and detecting situations.
 Level 3 is also very important since it is responsible for checking the hypothetical object linkage structures by continually checking the impact of new observations on the current hypotheses.
-Since the computations on this level can be time consuming, the interactions with level 4 and level 5 are also important in order to maintain a steady update of the most important fluent approximations for the moment as decided by the system and the user.
+Since the computations on this level can be time consuming, the interactions with level 4 are also important in order to maintain a steady update of the most important fluent approximations for the moment.